spicetify/docs/docs/development/api-wrapper/modules.md

 ---
 title: Modules
-description: 🧩 NPM modules that are exposed via Spicetify object.
+description: 🧩 Modules exposed via Spicetify object.
 ---

-Spicetify exposes some NPM modules via `Spicetify` object.
+Spicetify exposes some modules via `Spicetify` object.

 You can access them by typing `Spicetify.<module name>` in DevTools console, inside your extension, or `window.top.Spicetify.<module name>` if you're developing an app inside `iframe`.